Solar Panels Fraud

 This charge could be converted to direct current (DC current) to be used in homes.
-If a home with solar panels generate more power than the home uses, the homeowner may even be able to sell some of the excess to a power company for use on its grid.
+If a home with solar panels generates more power than the home uses, the homeowner may even be able to sell some of the excesses to a power company for use on its grid.

 Solar energy for cars has been developed but it’s not nearly advanced enough yet for the needs of modern vehicles.
 So those are some facts about solar energy that sound positive and promising.
 How about the cons?